palandri/Covid19-UFPR/README.md

 # Covid19-UTFPR

-This project is the code used to generate the results presented in ##PENDING PAPER##.\n Database used: https://github.com/ari-dasci/OD-covidgr
+This project is the code used to generate the results presented in ##PENDING PAPER##.
+Database used: https://github.com/ari-dasci/OD-covidgr

 ### preprocess_database.ipynb